suewonjp/lf.sh/README.md

 Other contributors are welcome!

 * * *
-Updated by Suewon Bahng ( Oct 2017 )
+Updated by Suewon Bahng ( Nov 2017 )